psmichalek/sync-bee/README.md

 ##SyncBee!
-Can be used to sync files from local filesystem to networked/mapped/mounted drives. **Prosynkee** uses this package to do it's business!
+Can be used to sync files from local filesystem to networked/mapped/mounted drives.
+I created this because where I work we have a very old school way of managing and moving code files to different environments.
+This tool will allow you to use a json data file to store information about a project then sync files accordingly to various environments.
+I published it to the NPM registry as well so you can do an **npm install sync-bee** as well as clone this repo.
+However, alone this package will only run from the command line and you have to manually update the json file.
+I would recommend using my **Prosynkee** app if you'd like a more robust interface.
+Otherwise use it from the command line or bake it into your own apps!

 #Useage